Moving Checklist: Everything You Need to Do Before Moving

 - Defrost the freezer: Freezers need to be defrosted a few days before the moving date.
 We recommend to use this time to give it a good scrub as well.

 - Pack a bag: It’s often recommended to pack a bag or suitcase with essentials and toiletries to use during the first days on your new home.

 - Gather keys: Collect the keys to your new home in advance to avoid future inconveniences.

-- Arrange parking: Certain cities require a special parking permit for moving trucks.
+- Arrange parking: Certain cities require a special parking permit for moving trucks, so make sure you have this covered!
 In Boston, for example, you can apply for this permit online.
 So, make sure that you confirm the parking arrangements for your move on time.

 Moving Day Checklist

 The day has finally come… Moving day!
 It’s very easy to forget things on the day of the move itself due to how hectic everything is.
 It’s important that you keep in mind following: